Welcome, Guest. Please login or register.

 GP

-Hi Johnboy Smiley
+Hi Johnboy :)

 I think you are doing great with the ear.
 You could use the smudge and blur tool to smooth out the texture a bit.
 I would have probably chosen the younger brother's ear again ( his right, flipped it over and than free transformed to fit).
 I think the brother right next to him in the picture shares the most features with him.
-But either way the ear is getting pretty close.
-Thumbs up
+But either way the ear is getting pretty close. :up:

 Gerlinde